jacksouthard/jacksouthard.github.io/_projects/swipe_and_shoot.md

 ## Description

 Swipe and Shoot is a unique iOS game centered around launching your cartoonish soldier into battle in an unlikely effort to save the world from nuclear winter.
 Made is as a remastered version of Swipe and Shoot, we hoped to address the issues with the previous game and fully express our vision for the game.
+[Download Now](https://itunes.apple.com/us/app/swipe-and-shoot/id1371819562?ls=1&mt=8)